jessemonroy650/top-phonegap-mistakes/webview-details.md

 *Use Supported iOS Rich Media MIME Types*
 **NEED make table for**

-*Don?t Use Unsupported iOS Technologies*
+*Don't Use Unsupported iOS Technologies*
 **NEED make table for**